 Intriguingly, the inflammation is initiated by the immune system arm that has been most implicated in ME/CFS: the innate immune system that immediately reacts to pathogens.

 These researchers assert, though, that the immune system doesn’t need a pathogen to get into gear, it simply needs the possibility of a pathogen or an injury or simply a dangerous situation.
 In the cave man times the anticipatory immune system might get triggered by a dangerous animal; in modern times it can get triggered by any situation that’s perceived as a potential threat.
-(Such as a walk around the block or simply the thought of a walk around the block for a person with ME/CFS or FM? )
+(Such as simply the thought of a walk around the block for a person with ME/CFS or FM?)

 When triggered, the anticipatory immune response mobilizes cells of the innate immune response to start moving to sites of potential injury or infection (i.e., to the mucosal areas such as the gut, mouth and nose where pathogens first contact the body).